der-carnivore/BingAds-docs/BingAds/scripts/includes/with-ids-chaining.md

     .withIds([33333, 44444, 55555])
 ```

 The maximum number of IDs that you may specify is 1,000.
-If you specify more than 1,000 IDs, calling the get method will fail.